dweekly/docs/includes/ingredients/deep-linked-ads/view-fb-link-data.md

 ![Example Ads Analytics Graph](/_assets/img/ingredients/deep-linked-ads/view-ad-link-data/analytics-graph.png)

 The table shows summary data on the performance of each Ad campaign.
-On the right top side of the table you can find a **download button** to retrieve the chart's content as a CSV file.
+On the right top side of the table you can find a <notranslate>**download button**</notranslate> to retrieve the chart's content as a CSV file.

 ![Example Ads Table](/_assets/img/ingredients/deep-linked-ads/view-ad-link-data/analytics-table.png)